 We provide, in the normal course of business, certain third-party beneficiaries with standby letters of credit to support our obligations to pay or perform according to the requirements of an underlying agreement.
 Such letters of credit typically have an initial term of one year, renew automatically and can only be modified or canceled with the approval of the beneficiary.
-Our standby letters of credit are issued by banks that participate in our \$ 1,600.0 million line of credit and reduce the borrowing capacity thereunder.
-Our standby letters of credit as of March 31, 2024 are summarized by purpose in the table below:
+Our standby letters of credit are issued by banks that participate in our \$1,600.0 million line of credit and reduce the borrowing capacity thereunder.
+Our standby letters of credit as of March 31, 2024 June 30, 2024 are summarized by purpose in the table below:

 in millions

-Risk management insurance \$ 80.5
+Risk management insurance \$ 80.5 80.3

-Reclamation/restoration requirements 8.7
+Reclamation/restoration requirements 8.7 14.9

-Total \$ 89.2
+Total standby letters of credit \$ 89.2 95.2